TL;DR

 The numbers tell the story.
 Research analyzing public repositories found security flaws in 60% of AI-generated code.
 The most common problems?
 Insecure random number generation, command injection, and SQL injection.

 But technical vulnerabilities aren't the only risk.
 The EU AI Act went into effect on August 2, 2024.
 General-Purpose AI obligations kick in August 2, 2025.
-If your organization doesn't comply, you're looking at penalties up to €35 million or 7% of global revenue, whichever's higher.
+If your organization doesn't comply, you're looking at penalties up to €35 million or 7% of global revenue, whichever is higher.
 GDPR applies to any code containing personal data that AI systems process.

 What You Need Before Starting